giancarlovisconti/giancarlovisconti.github.io/research.md

 [14] "Myopic Citizens, Provision of Private and Public Goods, and Natural Catastrophes."

-[15] "Combining a Natural and Conjoint Experiment to Learn about Citizens' Post-Disaster Electoral Choices."
+[15] "Ideological Preferences after Natural Disasters: Evidence from Chile."

 [16] "Re-evaluating the Role of Ideology in Chile."

 [16] "Who is the Distributor?
 Explaining Variation in Transfers to Local Governments."

+[17] "Race Over Nation: Immigration Shocks, Racial Discrimination, and Crime Perceptions" (with [Fernando Severino](https://myaccount.umn.edu/lookup?SET_INSTITUTION=&UID=sever564))."